Cyp9715/DeleteNewline/README.md

 * Drag the text and press the **Alt + F1** button.

 Text with Newline removed is located on your 'clipboard'.
 You can check it by using the Win + V key or Ctrl + V key.

-## Why develop this way?
-In the case of research papers, it was difficult to find a program for all these forms of the PDF itself.
-For this reason, we have created a program that can support the maximum convenience so that the user can erase the Newline characters.

-## direction of development
-I thought about whether to perform the translation process itself through the app through the API key (Azure, Google) that each user has But I thought it was inappropriate for this program to perform too many functions.

-if you think there is a feature you need, please contribute.